What are the Silver War Badge and the King’s Certificate of Discharge?

 On the back of each badge is a unique number corresponding to the Silver War Badge rolls that survive at The National Archives (TNA).
 This means that each badge can be traced to an individual.

 The Silver War Badge Roll, generally gives the date of enlistment, and why the discharge was granted.
-The Silver War Badge Roll is held at The National Archives and available online through Lives of the First World War.
+The Silver War Badge Roll is held at The National Archives, and available online via Ancestry and Findmypast.

 The Silver War Badge Roll usually provides details of a specific unit served in – such as an infantry battalion, artillery battery, engineer field company, or service corps workshop - information that may not be in other sources and which can lead on to specific War Diaries at TNA, under the reference WO 95.
 However, this can mislead – many wounded men were posted to home service and disposal units immediately prior to discharge, and it is these units that the roll sometimes shows, not the one with which the main service was given.